divyajeettt/CSE231/Assignment-1/README.md

 #### cd

 The `cd` command allows the user to change the current working directory of the Shell.
-It does not support any options as of yet.
+It supports the following options:

+- `-L`: Forces symbolic links to be followed (default)
+- `-P`: Use the physical directory structure without following symbolic links

 Examples:

 ```console
 [dvgt@oshell Assignment-1]$ cd ..